rocky-linux/documentation/docs/guides/desktop/xfce_installation.md

 ## Conclusion

 XFCE is a light environment with simple interface.
 It is an alternative to the default GNOME desktop on Rocky Linux.
-If you are running Rocky Linux 9.0, the developers have created a handy live image that speeds the installation process.
+If you are running Rocky Linux 9, the developers have created a handy live image that speeds up the installation process.